 By design, the strategic assessment clarifies assumptions, prioritizes areas of need, and establishes an accurate baseline from which an effective client-specific skill development and process improvement strategy can take place.

 All strategic assessment responses are mapped to a proven set of process management, performance management and value creation measures that enable us to accurately identify the strengths, weaknesses, and oversights that positively and negatively affect individual, departmental and enterprise performance.

 Our recommendations are captured in either individual, departmental or enterprise development plans that outline our implementation.
 All Emergent Business client implementations are phased.
-Based on our experience, we believe phased approaches to skill development, process and performance improvement are more manageable, less threatening, and allow staff to experience more success in shorter periods from which they build motivation and momentum.
+Based on our experience, we believe phased approaches to skill development and process improvement are more manageable, less threatening, and more successful with respect to staff adoption, motivation and momentum.

-All our clients are the beneficiaries of custom resources that are designed to address the deficiencies in process, practices, systems, and skill identified in the strategic assessment.
+As an Emergent Business client you will benefit from custom resources that are designed to address the deficiencies in process, practices, and skills identified in the strategic assessment.

-Primary areas of focus include value identification, narrative development, skillful guided discovery, motivation-based methods of inquiry, and value articulation.
+Primary areas of focus include value identification, narrative development, skillful guided discovery, and motivation-based methods of inquiry.
 You can expect refinements in key areas such as strategic planning, key performance objectives, strategic sales and account management, channel sales and partner development, customer service and satisfaction.
-You can also expect these modifications to be reflected in the digital tools, application interfaces, and reporting that support these disciplines.
+You can also expect these modifications to be reflected in the digital tools, application interfaces, metrics and reporting that support these disciplines.